thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Mac.md

 • Mac isn't the best for privacy and security, but for enterprise and media it's widely used.

-• The goal is to eventually graduate from Windows to other Operating Systems for more sensetive tasks.
+• The goal is to eventually graduate from Windows to other Operating Systems for more sensitive tasks.

 <br/>